GYG-be/gyg-be.github.io/Ventures.md

 ---

+***Venturing*** is our process of ACTIVE LEARNING about endeavors that advance human productivity.

+Active learning means getting our hands dirty and finding the areas of frustration and pain ... by actually DOING THINGS and BUILDING THINGS [at zero or very low cost] ... with the ***ultimate intention of making serious investments in things that actually make human beings better off. ***

 ## We do ventures in order PRIMARILY to research investment themes

 EXCEPT that ... but VENTURES must create value for their users; so the best ventures of the next decade will necessarily be about SUSTAINABLE philanthropy.